aaronjanse/asciidots/docs/libs/list.md

 ### Notes

 ##### Complexity
 It's not a good idea to ask, but the complexity of each function is `O(n)` with `n` the number of elements in the list, except `Length` which is `O(1)` and of course `Sort` which is... too much

 ##### Other notes
-- Everything is not already implemented, for now only `Set`, `Get`, `Append` and `Length` wil work.
+- Everything is not already implemented, for now only `Set`, `Get`, `Append` and `Length` will work.
-- Using a list is very slow so if you find a way to do without, it is a good idea
+- Using a list is very slow, thus if you find a way to do without, it is a good idea.
-- To use more than one list, you need to us the librairy more than once
+- To use more than one list, you need to import the librairy more than once.
-- You can ask an other function while one is still running, but it will be executed only after the first finishes.
+- You can ask an other function while one is still running, but they'll be executed only after the first finishes.
 Alternatively, you can use the [wait](wait.md) librairy.

 ### Source